google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/grouping_data.rst

 .. image:: figures/french_painters_using_countif.png
    :align: center
-   :alt: A screenshot from Sheets of a painters dataset grouped to count the number of painters whose nationality is French
+   :alt: A screenshot from Sheets of a painters dataset grouped to count the number of painters whose nationality is French.

 .. fillintheblank:: number_of_paintings_by_french_painters_using_countif